عدل – عدلِ الٰہی

 The belief in Adalah — Divine Justice is not merely a theological abstraction.
 It is a living, transformative conviction that shapes how a believer understands God, the world, human responsibility, and the ultimate purpose of existence.

 To believe in Divine Justice means to believe that this universe is not random or arbitrary.
 Every atom, every law of nature, every human soul, and every moment of history is governed by a perfectly just, all-knowing, and infinitely wise Creator.
-Oppression — in any form — is not God’s will; it is the result of human transgression and will be fully accounted for on the Day of Judgment.

 The Imams of Ahl al-Bayt (AS), from Imam Ali (AS) to Imam al-Mahdi (ATFS), consistently upheld this truth: that Allah’s justice is absolute, that human beings bear real moral responsibility, and that the ultimate triumph of justice — in this world and the next — is the promise of the Divine.